mui/material-ui/docs/pages/blog/mui-material-v5-3.md

 ## TL;DR

-- `styleOverrides` supports callback as a value allows dynamic style based on props:
+- `styleOverrides` supports callback as a value that allows dynamic style based on props:

   ```jsx
   <ThemeProvider